Mr-strom/ODOO_VIRTUAl_ROUND/README.md

 A decoupled full-stack HRMS built with a React frontend and Flask REST API for the Odoo Hackathon.

----
-# Dayflow — HR Management System

-A decoupled full-stack HRMS built with a React frontend and Flask REST API for the Odoo Hackathon.

 🚀 **Live Demo:** https://dayflow-hrms-3vyh.onrender.com/

 ---